main-educational/main-educational.github.io/_sources/intro.md

 ![](./banner.jpeg)

 :::{note}
-**Registration for the event are now open on [eventbrite](https://www.eventbrite.ca/e/main-educational-2024-tickets-1006869863867).
+**Registration for the event is now open on [eventbrite](https://www.eventbrite.ca/e/main-educational-2024-tickets-1006869863867).
 Note that the program is preliminary and may be subject to change as the instructors are still developing and updating their tutorials.**
 :::

 The educational workshop is organized by the [UNIQUE](https://www.unique.quebec/) NeuroAI center as part of the Montreal Artificial Intelligence and Neuroscience (MAIN) 2024 [conference](https://www.main2024.org/).
 This is an in person event.